 What Clover Cottage.
 Where Cambridgeshire.
 Size Just under quarter of an acre.
 Soil Loam, well-drained.
 Climate Temperate maritime, rainfall half the national average.
 Hardiness zone USDA 8.

-How to make use of space and create a beautiful spring border
+How to make use of space and create a beautiful spring bulb border

 Mix it up